A new and improved version of Data Locker is available. To learn more, see our guide on AppsFlyer Data Locker 2.0.

 - Add recipients (optional)

-Add the email or emails (separated by by a comma i.e. firstname.lastname@example.org, email@example.com) of any team members in your account, that would get daily notice emails when data locker files are generated.
+Add the email or emails (separated by by a comma i.e. firstname.lastname@example.org, email@example.com) of any team members in your account, that would get daily notification emails when data locker files are generated.

 - Click Save.

 Once saved, a dedicated AWS bucket is created.
 The bucket is only accessible using customer credentials (for security reasons).
 In addition, all access to the bucket is audited.